oneEyedBunny/API-Capstone/README.md

 1. Adjust animation on map click icons1 to swipe left instead of up
 1. Get location to auto populate in search field
+1. Pull 50 results instead of 20(still display 20), add next button that displays new 20 results

 # TO RUN THIS